 Effective January 1, 2012, we formed and launched a new managed joint venture, Upsilon Reinsurance Ltd. ("Upsilon Re"), a Special Purpose Insurer ("SPI"), to provide additional capacity to the worldwide aggregate and per-occurrence retrocessional property catastrophe excess of loss market for the 2012 underwriting year.
 The original business was written by ROE, a wholly owned subsidiary of the Company, and included \$33.5 million of gross premiums written.
 This business was in turn ceded to Upsilon Re under a fully collateralized retrocessional reinsurance contract, effective January 1, 2012.
 In conjunction with the formation and launch of Upsilon Re, \$15.0 million of non-voting Class B shares were sold to external investors, and we invested \$43.7 million in Upsilon Re's non-voting Class B shares, representing a 74.4% ownership interest in Upsilon Re.
 In addition, another third party investor supplied \$15.0 million of capital through a reinsurance participation with ROE alongside Upsilon Re.
 Inclusive of the third party quota share agreement, we have a 59.3% participation in the original risks assumed by ROE.
 Both Upsilon Re and a third party reinsurance participation related to Upsilon Re are managed by RUM in return for an expense override, as well as a potential underwriting profit commission.
 We maintain majority voting control of Upsilon Re and, accordingly, we expect to consolidate the results of Upsilon Re into our consolidated results of operations and financial position in 2012.
-We currently have an ownership interest in Upsilon Re which we expect will change over time, perhaps materially so, and we may also elect to underwrite additional risks within Upsilon Re and utilize Upsilon Re will be realized, however.
+We currently have an ownership interest in Upsilon Re which we expect will change over time, perhaps materially so, and we may also elect to underwrite additional risks within Upsilon Re and utilize Upsilon Re to write business in future underwriting years.
+We cannot assure you that additional opportunities to grow the business we have accessed through Upsilon Re will be realized, however.